 Distance approx. 100 km; driving time approx. 2h

-You drive via St. André and along the coast to St. Anne.
-On the way you stop at the Cascade Niagara, a 55m high waterfall with a picnic spot.
-Shortly after St. André you travel inland and follow the road to the Cirque de Salazie, one of La Réunion’s deep circular valleys.
-From Salazie as well as from Hell-Bourg, different hikes to waterfalls and viewing points can be done.
-Thereafter you return to St. André and continue to St. Anne, where you will spend the next three nights at the Diana Dea Lodge.
+Today you drive along the coast via St. André towards St. Anne.
+On the way you stop at the Cascade Niagara, an impressive waterfall with a picnic spot.
+Just after St. André you turn inland and follow the road to the Cirque de Salazie, one of La Réunion’s circular deep valleys.
+There are different hikes to waterfalls and viewing points from Salazie as well as from Hell-Bourg.
+Thereafter you turn back to St. André and continue to St. Anne, where you will spend the next three nights at the Diana Dea Lodge.

 Day 3-4 St. Anne - Piton de la Fournaise - St. Anne